QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 The probability of taking a value is 0: $P(X=k)=0$ because the probability of each elementary event is converging to 0, while the sum of all elementary events is converging to 1.

-We call support of X $\bigtriangleup_X$ or $X(\Omega)$ the domain of the distribution function of X. The probability of an event outside the support is 0.
-A distribution function is a strictly positive function where the sum of all values <small>(=probabilities)</small> is 1.
-It associates each value of $\Omega$ to a probability.

 #### Probability Density Function

 The probability density function $f_X(x)$ (or $f(x)$) is defined as: